 So, let’s take a quick look 🙂

 Watermelon Fights Inflammation, Supports Adrenals and Feeds The Skin

-Additional research also shows that the lycopene in watermelon protects us from the damaging effects of pesticides, herbicides and MSG. (source).
+In addition, lycopene protects us from the damaging effects of pesticides, herbicides and MSG, which are all commonly found in our food supply (source).

 - Pesticides and herbicides are estrogen-based.
 They disrupt the delicate hormonal balance that is necessary during perimenopause, menopause and post-menopause.